 The Cost Cutter Guide to AWS Savings Plans

-AWS can give you better discounts if you commit to use their services for a longer duration (1 year or 3 years).
-You get locked-in for the duration but pay far lower prices.
+AWS can give you better discounts if you commit to using their services for a longer duration (1 year or 3 years).
+You get locked in for the duration but pay far lower prices.
 There are multiple levers of flexibility available.
 The less flexibility you choose, the more discounts you can get.

-Savings plan is a purely financial instrument that can be used to significantly bring down your AWS costs.
+AWS savings plan is a purely financial instrument that can be used to bring down your AWS costs significantly.
 There are two types: Compute Savings Plan and EC2 Instance Savings Plan.
-In this article, I’ll share everything I have learned about the savings plan based on my experience in planning and buying them for my customers.
+In this article, I’ll share everything I have learned about the savings plan based on my experience planning and buying them for my organisations.
 Its a long article, so go ahead and grab your coffee ☕️.

 Types of Savings Plans

-1. Compute Savings Plan: You commit to spend a minimum dollar amount every month across EC2, Lambda or Fargate.
+1. Compute Savings Plan: You commit to spending a minimum dollar amount every month across EC2, Lambda, or Fargate.
 Discounts get automatically applied to your monthly bill.
 Very flexible, decent savings.

-2. EC2 Instance Savings Plan: You commit to spend a minimum dollar amount every month on on-demand EC2 instances belonging to a specific family and a particular AWS region.
+2. EC2 Instance Savings Plan: You commit to spending a minimum dollar amount every month on on-demand EC2 instances belonging to a specific family and a particular AWS region.
 This plan gives roughly 7-12%(depending on instance family) more savings as compared to the compute savings plan.
 Less flexible but more savings.
-Keep reading to understand how you can do some planning and avoid compute savings plan in favour of EC2 instance savings plan and get better discounts.
+Keep reading to understand how you can do some planning and avoid buying the compute savings plan in favour of the EC2 instance savings plan and get better discounts.

 See the table below to understand the difference between compute savings plan and EC2 instance savings plan.